Health outreach services for homeless people

 We reviewed existing service contracts and specifications and evaluated available data on the different populations of homeless people in the area covered by NEL.
 A key part of our research was understanding the likely size of the homeless population by triangulating a number of different data sets.

-The resulting report set out some recommendations for consistently and continuously collating data on homeless households across the Integrated Care Board to inform future planning, as well as recommendations for how to improve homeless households access to health services, and how to improve monitoring of health outcomes for the different homeless populations.
+This seeks to inform future planning, as well as recommendations for how to improve homeless households access to health services, and how to improve monitoring of health outcomes for the different homeless populations.